redmedical/hvstr/docs/guide/array.md

     </li>
 </ul>
 ```
-In this example, HVSTR will generate an element get function with an index parameter for the list-item-label.:
+In this example, hvstr will generate an element get function with an index parameter for the list-item-label.:

 ```ts
 getListItem(): ElementArrayFinder {